JumpEurope/jumpeurope/README.md

 # JUMP EUROPE ⚡️
-This is The Official GitHub of JUMP
+This is the Official GitHub of JUMP

 🌍 Global HR Services | 🧠 AI | 🚀 LinkedIn | 🤖 CV